Why Go To Puerto Vallarta

 Most of the dangers in Puerto Vallarta involve swimming and food safety.
 Never swim by yourself or without the supervision of a lifeguard.
-Travelers should also note that the surf is rougher in the days following a rain or thunder storm, so proceed with caution after bad weather.
+Travelers should also note that the surf is rougher in the days following a rain or thunderstorm, so proceed with caution after bad weather.
 If you're going hiking or walking in the wilderness, wear long pants and shoes to prevent serious injury from snake bites.

-The best way to get around Puerto Vallarta is on a bus -- there are plenty of stops and the fare is cheap.
-If you're looking for a less bumpy ride (though not by much) you can also take a taxi.
-The bus is also the best means of getting from PV's Gustavo Diaz Ordaz International Airport (PVR) to the hotel zones.
+The best way to get around Puerto Vallarta is by bus – there are plenty of stops and the fares are cheap.
+If you're looking for a less bumpy ride (though not by much) you can also take a taxi or an Uber.
+The bus is also the best means of getting from PV's Licenciado Gustavo Diaz Ordaz International Airport (PVR) to the hotel zones.
 Renting a car is also an option, but you'll pay hefty fees for the privilege.
 To really get a feel for Puerto Vallarta's neighborhoods, you'll want to rely on your own two feet, especially in areas like the Zona Romantica.

 Citizens of the United States need a passport to visit Mexico.
 Travelers must also carry a Mexican Tourist Permit, which is usually issued free of charge upon arrival.
 Any additional fees for the tourist permit are usually absorbed in the cost of your plane ticket.
 Be sure to hold onto this card throughout your trip, as you will need to present it upon departure.
 For more information on entry and exit requirements, visit the U.S. State Department's website.